-In this course, recent improvements resulting from student feedback include more demonstrator support to the student major group project.
+In this course, recent improvements resulting from student feedback include reducing the time opened for the online quiz to ensure the quizzes are attempted individually.
+Gamification will be introduced in statistics learning to improve student engagement.

 9. Academic honesty and plagiarism